 In 1974, Dr. Williams was appointed Vice President for Academic Affairs, the first African-American woman to hold a position of this stature in a major university.
 She served in this position until her retirement in 1983.

-She was an editor and co-author of: A Teaching Aid for College Courses in the Social Sciences (Monograph); A Curriculum in Black History for Secondary Schools; A Curriculum in Afro-American Literature for Secondary Schools; The Second Series of Historical Publications; The Tribute to the Memory of William Leo Hansberry (Monograph); Proceedings of the Conference, Afro-Americans and Africans: Historical and Political Linkages; Africa and the Afro-American Experience; Histoire De La Diaspora Noire-Temoignages - (Nouveau Horizons) (Translation of Africa and the Afro-American Experience.
+She was an editor and co-author of: A Teaching Aid for College Courses in the Social Sciences; A Curriculum in Black History for Secondary Schools; A Curriculum in Afro-American Literature for Secondary Schools; The Second Series of Historical Publications; The Tribute to the Memory of William Leo Hansberry; Proceedings of the Conference, Afro-Americans and Africans: Historical and Political Linkages; Africa and the Afro-American Experience; and Histoire de la Diaspora Noire-Temoignages (Nouveau Horizons) (Translation of Africa and the Afro-American Experience).

-Her brochures and articles include: The Sixtieth Anniversary Bulletin of the Department of History, and Black Congressman: Past and Present.
-"The International Conference of Women," The Journal of Negro Education.
-XXVI, No. 2; "Intellectual Reaction to Conscription in the Civil War," The Journal of Social Science Teachers, VI, No. 5; "Northern Intellectual Reaction to the Policy of Emancipation," The Journal of Negro History, XLI; "The Acceptance of the Civil War by Northern Intellectuals," The Journal of Negro Education, XXXI, No. 4; "Northern Intellectual Attitudes Toward Lincoln, 1860-1865," The Journal of Negro Education, XXXI, No. 4' "Northern Intellectual Reaction to Military Rule During the Civil War," The Historian, XXVII, No. 3; and "A Biographical Sketch of Harriet Tubman," The Dictionary of American Negro Biography.
-Two of her books include: Africa and the Afro-American Experience Howard University Press (1977) and Africa and the Afro-American Experience: Eight Essays (Second Series of Historical Publications.)
-Howard University Press (1981).
+Her brochures, articles, and books included: The Sixtieth Anniversary Bulletin of the Department of History; Black Congressmen: Past and Present; "The International Conference of Women," The Journal of Negro Education 26, No. 2; "Intellectual Reaction to Conscription in the Civil War," The Journal of Social Science Teachers 6, No. 5; "Northern Intellectual Reaction to the Policy of Emancipation," The Journal of Negro History, 61; "The Acceptance of the Civil War by Northern Intellectuals," The Journal of Negro Education 31, No. 4; "Northern Intellectual Attitudes Toward Lincoln, 1860-1865," The Journal of Negro Education 31, No. 4; "Northern Intellectual Reaction to Military Rule During the Civil War," The Historian 37, No. 3; and "A Biographical Sketch of Harriet Tubman," The Dictionary of American Negro Biography.
+Two of her books included: Africa and the Afro-American Experience (Howard University Press, 1977) and Africa and the Afro-American Experience: Eight Essays (Second Series of Historical Publications, Howard University Press, 1981).

 As a community activist, she was a volunteer for the Washington Urban League; National Historian, National Council of Negro Women; Board of Directors, District of Columbia Lung Association; Board of Directors, The National Women's Democratic Club; Vice President, Black Women's Agenda; Board of Directors, American Council on Human Rights; the NAACP, and Board of Governors, The Arts Club of Washington.